SplitMAC: Wireless Split Learning over Multiple Access Channels: Optimization of Device Grouping for SplitMAC

 \begin{lem} If the small deviation condition is satisfied for $\Bar{\mathcal{S}}$, the minimum latency $\tau(\mathcal{S}_i)$ in \eqref{eq:P3} is expressed as

 \end{lem}

 \begin{IEEEproof} If the small deviation condition is satisfied for $\Bar{\mathcal{S}}$, for any $i_1 \neq i_2$ such that $\textsf{SNR}_{i_1}\leq \textsf{SNR}_{i_2}$, we have

-By Proposition~1 and \eqref{eq:P3}, we obtain the result in \eqref{eq:lemma_3}. \end{IEEEproof} Inspired by the result in Lemma~\ref{lem:lemma_3}, we put forth a simple device pairing algorithm to minimize the uplink latency of SplitMAC in the high SNR scenario.
-In this algorithm, the SNRs of the $N$ devices are assumed to be sorted with SNR-increasing order, i.e.
+By Proposition~1 and \eqref{eq:P3}, we obtain the result in \eqref{eq:lemma_3}. \end{IEEEproof} Inspired by the result in {\bf Lemma~\ref{lem:lemma_3}}, we put forth a simple device pairing algorithm to minimize the uplink latency of SplitMAC in the high SNR scenario.

 Then, our algorithm pairs the device with the $n$-th largest channel gain with the device with the $n$-th smallest channel gain, i.e.,

 We refer to this algorithm as an {\em SNR-balanced pairing} algorithm whose pseudocode is given in {\bf Algorithm~\ref{alg:algorithm_1}}.
 The optimality of {\bf Algorithm 1} is guaranteed in the high SNR scenario (i.e., when the small deviation condition is satisfied).
 The result is given in the following theorem: